You can also check out which courses from the list below are being offered in a given semester by clicking here.

 RTD 325 The Media You Use - Students examine business practices of the various media and entertainment industries, including radio, television, satellite, cable, movies, publishing, music, gaming, sports, and all forms of online, mobile, and emerging media.

-RTD 341 Television in the USA - The purpose of the course is to develop an appreciation of the history of US television.
-This course will examine the political, cultural, ideological, social, technological, and economic factors that influenced the content and context of television.
+RTD 341 TV in the US - This course is designed to develop an appreciation of US television by examing various factors (political, cultural, technological, among others) that have influenced both the content and context of American television.

 RTD 351 Program Content & Distribution - Students learn the social and economic purposes and methods of obtaining, developing, launching, scheduling, and evaluating programming content for public and commercial electronic media.
 Lab fee: $45.